Mental health is a journey. No one gets left behind.

 The best way you can spread the word about positive mental wellbeing and seeking support if you need it is by attending or holding a local event or awareness activity in your community, workplace or school during Mental Health Week.

-Register your event on the website and we'll send you a 2018 Event Pack with useful information and resources to get you started.
 You can also find ways to look after your mental wellbeing on the Think Mental Health website, which is a useful starting point for anyone attending your event who might like to know more.

 Help spread the word in your community by connecting with us on social media, using resources in the lead up to and during Mental Health Week or starting a conversation with someone about mental health in the communities where you live, learn, work or play!
 Mental health... starts with all of us playing our part.